Mature Masculine

 Fear of being wrong: Avoiding questions that might challenge existing beliefs or reveal ignorance.
 True curiosity welcomes being wrong as a chance to learn.

 Need for control: Using knowledge to feel safe rather than as a path to understanding.
-True curiosity surrenders control to the mystery and the unknown.
+True curiosity surrenders control to mystery and the unknown.

 Cynicism: Losing wonder and assuming there's nothing new to discover.
 True curiosity stays fresh and open, resisting stagnation.